Independent senior living: Compared to assisted living

 The most significant difference between assisted living and independent senior living is the care provided.
 Residents of assisted living facilities require assistance with daily activities like medication, eating, bathing, dressing, and toileting.
 Residents of a purpose-built independent senior living complex have taken an active decision to improve their quality of life by living in a secure, low maintenance home.
 Elderly people who have chosen to live in an assisted retirement complex will often require more care and support to improve their quality of life.
 There are around 50,000 private senior living developments in the UK alone, which is insufficient to meet the demand from an increasing number of retirees.
 It was predicted that by 2020, 19.3% of the UK population would be aged 65 or over, and a minimum of 35,000 new senior living development properties would need to be created to meet housing demands.

 Independent senior living residents are able to live on their own with limited assistance (provided by third-party home health care providers if needed) and without around-the-clock supervision.
 Neither assisted living nor senior independent living communities offer 24/7 skilled nursing that is provided at nursing homes.

 Cost

 Independent senior living communities are the least expensive of the three primary senior living options.
 Monthly costs vary significantly by community type, size of apartment, location and services offered.
 The average total cost for a U.S. one bedroom independent senior living apartment is $2,750 per month.

 In 2011, the average rate for a private bedroom at a U.S. nursing home was $239 per day, or nearly $7,270 per month.
 The average rate for a private bedroom at an assisted living community was $3,477 per month.
-Continuing care communities require an entrance fee that ranges from $20,000 to $500,000, in addition to monthly fees that range from $500 to $3,000 or more depending on services.
+Some continuing care communities require an entrance fee that ranges from $20,000 to $500,000, in addition to monthly fees that range from $500 to $3,000 or more depending on services; others do not require an upfront fee, but have a much higher monthly cost, and may require proof of the ability to continue to pay that cost as it increases along with the needed level of care.